Interim Accessibility Statement

 - the format you need — for example, Braille.

 Contact us at firstname.lastname@example.org if you find accessibility issues on this website.
-We aim to respond to feedback within 3 business days.
+We aim to respond to feedback within 3 working days.

 Formal accessibility complaints